 There are many other reasons why you may want to try it, and here are a few:

 Lamb is not a regular meat used on all manufactured dog foods.
 If it is used, it is usually in very small percentages with wheat, soy or rice making up the bulk of the can or bag of pellets.

 In the wild dogs would eat a whole spectrum of different meats and their associated specific proteins.
 If you want to keep your dog healthy it is a good idea to allow it to eat as many different meat types as possible - hence enter the lamb neck bone option.

 Not all dogs are big bone eaters.
 Many dogs have soft jaws for retrieving purposes, or they are small dogs or they are young or old dogs.
 The value of the lamb necks is that compared to many other bones it presents a lot of meat that can easily be broken off.

-I keep seeing ads about how to brush a dog's teeth, or giving them some artificial green compressed vegetable rubbish with additives to make it tasty to the dog.
+I keep seeing ads about how to brush a dog's teeth or giving them some artificial green compressed vegetable rubbish with additives to make it tasty to the dog.
 In the wild dogs don't have a lot of tooth decay because they eat bones.
-This is a very good reason why your dog should enjoy bones too!
+This is a very good reason why your dog should enjoy the bones too!

 If you don't want to feed your dog the whole lamb neck at once, that is easily solved as well.
-Lamb necks break into four or five smaller segments so you can choose exactly how much to give your dog.
-Also you will note that these segments are cube like, so unless your dog breaks a cube in half, they are very safe from the possibility of it splintering like some bones can do.
+Lamb's necks break into four or five smaller segments so you can choose exactly how much to give your dog.
+Also, you will note that these segments are cube-like, so unless your dog breaks a cube in half, they are very safe from the possibility of it splintering as some bones can do.